DeadOnTheInsideCoder/BufferSize-TTL/README.md

 <h1>HOW TO USE:</h1><br />
+         Don't run it with python idle.<br />
+         Run it with cmd if you are on windows.<br />
          You can specify 2 arguments:<br />
                  First Argument is the host or ip<br />
                  Second Argument is the output file<br />